 Seriously guys, this cake is AMAZING!
-I must admit, I am not much of a cake person.
+I must admit, I am not much of a cake person. (we even had pie at our wedding instead of cake!)
 But for you Chocolaty Chocolate cake, I am definitely a cake person!

 Doesn’t this look amazing!?

 I found the recipe here, but I changed it up a bit.
 I also didn’t much like the frosting recipe that was with it, but I found one here that I love!
 It is a chocolate cream cheese frosting and it is SO yummy!

 - 2 cups white sugar